 The differences between restricted and deferral methods are apparent, but which do you choose?

-While there's not always one correct answer, most companies base their decision on factors that include the number of restricted contributions received and reporting objectives.
+While there's not always one correct answer, most charities base their decision on factors that include the number of restricted contributions received and reporting objectives.
 Organizations that receive minimal restricted contributions may prefer the deferral method, choosing to show amounts on a statement of operations as expenses are incurred.

 On the other hand, organizations that receive many restricted contributions often choose to use the restricted method of accounting to add more value to financial statements.
 Instead of just providing a high-level summary, the breakdown of fund activity under the restricted fund method offers more insight, painting a clearer picture of an organization's use of funds.